Skip to content

 Partnerships & Interdisciplinary Connections

 As part of the co-production of actionable science aspect of this project, our team has spoken with and learned from representatives of several organizations (governmental, university & NGOs) whose work is connected to the topic of climate, heat, and health.
-And we have participated in multiple interdisciplinary workshops. [ Philadelphia Heat Health Emergency sign ] We are now collaborating with the Philadelphia Department of Public Health on research regarding the criteria the city uses to declare Heat Health Emergencies.
+And we have participated in multiple interdisciplinary workshops. [ Philadelphia Heat Health Emergency sign ] We have benefited from discussions and exchanges of information with the Philadelphia Department of Public Health and the city’s Office of Sustainability regarding the criteria the city uses to declare Heat Health Emergencies.
 This includes generating projections of the increased frequency of such events in the coming decades and analyses of uncertainties in the heat index diagnostic calculations used.

 The Project Team